 William R. McDermott has served as a Director of the Company since July 2007.
 In May 2014, Mr. McDermott was appointed CEO of SAP AG.
 From February 2010 to May 2014, Mr. McDermott was co-CEO of SAP.
 He has been a member of the Executive Board of SAP AG since 2008.
 Prior to that appointment, Mr. McDermott was the president and chief executive officer of SAP Global Field Operations.
 Prior to SAP, Mr. McDermott served as executive vice president of Worldwide Sales & Operations at Siebel Systems and as president of Gartner, Inc. He spent 17 years at Xerox Corporation holding various senior management positions including president of the U.S. Major Account Organization and senior vice president/general manager of Xerox Business Systems.
-He serves on the board of directors of Under Armour, Inc., a performance apparel company dedicated to technologically advanced products.
-Mr. McDermott's experience serving and having served in top positions with large leading worldwide software and technology companies for more than 20 years provides extensive general management, international and customer-facing insight to the Company's Board of Directors.
+He serves on the board of directors of Under Armour, Inc., a performance apparel company dedicated to technologically advanced products, and is a member of the European Roundtable of Industrialists and the U.S. Business Council.
+Mr. McDermott's experience serving and having served in top positions with large leading worldwide software and technology companies for more than 20 years provides extensive general management, international and customerfacing insight to the Company's Board of Directors.

 Bradford C. Morley has served as a Director of the Company since February 2001.
-From 1994 through 2007, Mr. Morley served as a director for various high technology software companies, including Computer Aided Design Software, Inc., Camax Manufacturing Technologies, and CoCreate Software, Inc., where he served as chairman of the Board.
+From 1994 through 2016, Mr. Morley served as a director for various high technology software companies, including Computer Aided Design Software, Inc., Camax Manufacturing Technologies, 2020 Technologies and CoCreate Software, Inc., where he served as chairman of the Board.
 From 1990 to 1993, Mr. Morley was president of Applicon, Inc., a CAD/CAM subsidiary of Schlumberger Ltd. Prior to that time, Mr. Morley was employed for fifteen years at Structural Dynamics Research Corporation, where he served as senior vice president and general manager.
-In May 2014, Mr. Morley was appointed as a Director of 20-20 Technologies Inc., a leading software supplier for professional designers, retailers and manufacturers.
 Mr. Morley has wide-ranging experience in operational and strategic senior management roles within companies which directly address similar or adjacent markets to those of the Company.
 In addition, his deep background in senior financial roles provides very valuable skills for functioning in his role as the chairman of our audit committee.

 Barbara V. Scherer has served as a Director of the Company since April 2013.
 Ms. Scherer was senior vice president, finance and administration and chief financial officer of Plantronics, Inc., a global leader in audio communication devices for businesses and consumers from 1998-2012, and was vice president, finance and administration and chief financial officer from 1997-1998.
-Prior to Plantronics, Ms. Scherer held various executive management positions spanning eleven years in the disk drive industry, was an associate with The Boston Consulting Group, and was a member of the corporate finance team at ARCO in Los Angeles.
+Prior to Plantronics, Ms. Scherer held various executive management positions spanning 11 years in the disk drive industry, was an associate with The Boston Consulting Group, and was a member of the corporate finance team at ARCO in Los Angeles.
 Ms. Scherer is a director of Netgear, Inc., a global networking company that delivers innovative products to consumers, businesses and service providers.
+Ms. Scherer is also a director of Ultra Clean Holdings, Inc., a semiconductor equipment manufacturing company.
 From 2004 through 2010 she served as a director of Keithley Instruments, a publicly traded test and measurement company, until its acquisition by Danaher Corporation.
 With a career spanning more than 30 years including 25 in senior financial leadership roles in the technology industry, Ms. Scherer provides the Company with practical and strategic insight into complex financial reporting and management issues as well as significant operational expertise.